polkadot-js/docs/docs/extension/cookbook.md

     return;
 }

-// we are now informed that the user has a least one extension and that we
+// we are now informed that the user has at least one extension and that we
 // will be able to show and use accounts const allAccounts = await web3Accounts();
 ```